pcm-dpc/COVID-19/.github/ISSUE_TEMPLATE/error.md

 - [ ] Incorrect or missing data : <!-- filename -->
 - [ ] Incorrect or missing documentation <!-- filename -->
+- [ ] Incorrect or missing data in the ArcGIS dashboard

 ## Summary